Applying to USC

 Recommendations must be submitted online through the online Graduate Admission Application.
 Each recommender must have a valid email address and internet access in order to use the online recommendation system.

 The USC Graduate Admission Office requires an official academic record from EVERY post-secondary school you have attended, regardless of transfers.
-DO NOT upload copies of your official/unofficial transcripts to your application.
+Make sure to upload a copy of your university-issued transcripts (i.e. issued on official letterhead) with your online application.
+Additionally, you must also send a copy of your official transcripts to USC Graduate Admissions Office.

 There are two options for submitting your official transcripts to USC: